 Cook and season pasta

-- Bring pot of water to a rolling boil.
-Add 1 tsp salt and 1 tsp oil to water.
-Add pasta, boil 8-9 minutes.
+- Bring a pot of water to a rolling boil.
+Add 1 teaspoon salt to the water.
+Add pasta, and boil for 8-9 minutes.
 Drain pasta and return to pot.
-In a small saucepan heat oil, saute garlic and once fragrant, pour over pasta.
-Add a dash of salt and toss to flavor and coat.
-Cover pot and set pasta aside.
+In a separate smaller saucepan, heat 1 tablespoon oil, saute garlic, and once fragrant, pour over pasta.
+Add a dash of salt and toss to flavor, and coat.
+Cover the pot and set the pasta aside.

 Make the sauce

-- In a deep skillet or shallow pot, heat 2 tbsp olive oil on medium heat, saute onions and garlic until fragrant (should be a minute or two).
+- In a deep skillet or shallow pot, heat 2 tablespoons olive oil on medium heat, and saute onions and garlic until fragrant (it should be a minute or two).
 Pour in vodka.
-Let simmer 5 minutes.
+Turn the heat to medium-low and let it simmer for 5 minutes.

-- Add can of tomatoes to pot along with parsley and all the dry seasonings.
-Use a potato masher to mash tomatoes or an immersion blender to make the sauce smooth.
+- Turn the heat up to medium-high again, then add canned tomatoes to the pot, parsley, garlic powder, paprika, crushed red pepper, black pepper, and salt.
+Use a potato masher to mash tomatoes or an immersion blender to smooth the sauce.
 Let this simmer for 10 minutes on low heat.

-- Pour in heavy cream and grated parmesan.
-Stir until parmesan has melted into sauce.
-Let simmer 3-4 minutes.
+- Pour in heavy cream or half and half milk and grated parmesan.
+Stir until the parmesan has melted into the sauce.
+Let simmer for about five minutes until the sauce looks creamy.

-- Add pasta to sauce a little at a time, until all the pasta is tossed in the sauce.
+- Add pasta to the sauce a little at a time until all the pasta is coated.
 Serve and garnish with grated parmesan and fresh parsley.

 Notes